dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

         ... bunch of stuff ...
         hello: things worked!
         DONE!!!

+If this doesn't work:
+  1. You likely didn't source the appropriate shell file (easiest is to just logout and log back in).
+  2. You mispelled `CS140E_2024_PATH` or gave it the wrong path.

 NOTE:
   - Once you set this variable, don't re-install your 140E repo somewhere